 - Unless you like using free software and hate your computer running slowly in which case use Zotero anyway.

 - Not using either is plain stupid, and if you were stupid you would not be looking at this ;)

 Learn to use it.
 (If there is demand I might do updated Zotero tutorials but I think the ones on the site are good.)

 Unless you are a fossil from the dark ages, do not try to enter the data (author’s name, title, etc.) by hand.
 There are easier ways :)

 For books and e-journals your institution’s system should integrate with your bibliography software, on the catalogue page just click the link to “add citation to Endnote” (or however it is phrased).

 NB: this data is prepared by librarians so is usually good, but occasionally even librarians have brainstorms or bad hair days.
 If the author’s name appears in capitals, or the Title includes a description or something, then you may need to “clean up” the data.
-This is rare, and if you do it in the bibliography software itself you only have to do it once for any item.
+This is rare, and if you do it in the bibliography software itself you will only have to do it once for any item.
 One piece of “tidying” I often have to do is add the place of publication.